auth0/docs/articles/organizations/configure-organizations.md

 | `409` | `organization_conflict` | An organization with the same name already exists. | An organization with the same name already exists. |
 | `429` | | Too many requests.
 Check the X-RateLimit-Limit, X-RateLimit-Remaining and X-RateLimit-Reset headers. | |

-## Configure login page
+## Customize page and email templates

-When using Organizations out-of-the-box, the settings you configure when you [create organizations](#create-organizations)override the settings for the new Universal Login pages.
-If you'd like to further customize the login page, you can customize a Page Template using the [Liquid template language](https://shopify.github.io/liquid/) and apply it using the [Universal Login Page Templates API](/universal-login/new-experience/universal-login-page-templates#page-templates-api).
+When using Organizations out-of-the-box, the settings you configure when you [create organizations](#create-organizations)override the settings for the new Universal Login pages and email templates.
+If you would like to further modify the Universal login pages and emails that the end-user receives, you can customize page and email templates.

 ### Page templates

+To modify Universal Login pages, customize a page template using the [Liquid template language](https://shopify.github.io/liquid/) and [template variables](#template-variables), then apply the template using the [Universal Login Page Templates API](/universal-login/new-experience/universal-login-page-templates#page-templates-api).

 Because the same template is used for all pages, you can implement consistent login pages with minimum effort.